LARDER BEETLE BIOLOGY ^

 HOW TO TREAT LARDER BEETLES ^

 Treatment strategies for larder beetles should be determined based on the area or areas showing larder beetle sign or activity.
-Small sheds with stored animal skins or other food items won’t need a lot of product and can be adequately treated with something like PT-PHANTOM.
+Small sheds with stored animal skins or other food items won’t need a lot of product and can be adequately treated with something like FS-MP AEROSOL.
 This aerosol is easy to apply, has low to no odor and is gentle on most any surface.
-It uses a new generation of active which is “non repellent”.
-This means adults and larvae will readily walk on the treatment and not notice the chemical.
-Once exposed, they can in turn “share” it with others so when the active kicks in, many can die.

 Use it on animal skins, fur, carpets, furniture, animal mounts, cabinets, pantries and just about any surface larder beetles might find attractive.
-Initially you should treat every 2 weeks and then monthly to assure larder beetles won’t return.
+Initially you should treat every 2 weeks and then every 3 months to assure larder beetles won’t return.

 BEST LARDER BEETLE SPRAY ^

 For large areas, using a liquid concentrate will prove more cost effective.
-And for larder beetles, the best option is PT-CYKICK.
-Very few products have larder beetles on their label but Cykick does and it works well.
-This is probably due to the time released micro-encapsulated design of the active.
+And for larder beetles, the best option is BITHOR.

 Mix 1 oz per gallon of water and apply the mixture to baseboards, carpeting and other surfaces where beetles are active or thought to be hiding.
 Be sure to treat once every two weeks during initial phases of treatment and then monthly to insure they don’t return.